Company: Motor Club of America

 - $500 for car hire

 Of course this is a very brief overview rather than a comprehensive point by point analysis but it shows the basics.
 I think AAA wins on pretty much every front.
+That said, it does depend on what you are looking for and what suites your individual needs.

 - Legal cost reimbursement such as arrest and bail bonds, attorney fees and a nifty 5k reward if you decide to go detective and find whoever stole your car